xikaos/xikaos/README.md

 # Francisco Budaszewski Zanatta

 ## About Me
 Passionate about software and the impact it has on our lives.
-Currently working for Tiny ERP by Olist.
+Currently working for Olist.

 ## What am I doing?
 * Building web applications using PHP, Node and React.